 The Old Rail Trail

-The route passes through beautiful villages of Moate and Castletown Geoghegan on its way to Mullingar, where it links up with the Royal Canal Greenway, an off-road trail running the whole way to Dublin.
+With lots of entry and exit points, you can hop on and off to explore the villages and attractions along the way.
+The track passes through the beautiful villages of Moate, Streamstown, and Castletown Geoghegan on its way to Mullingar, where it links up with the Royal Canal Greenway, an off-road trail running the whole way to Dublin.

 No trip to Athlone is complete without a visit to the 13th century Athlone Castle.
 The castle’s keep is a national monument, and the visitor centre brings to life the stories of the town and its people from ancient through to modern times.